Facebook ads vs Google ads: What’s the difference?

 Facebook ads are more focused on the top of the funnel, which means they reach users when they’re not actively searching for a product or service.
 Therefore, Facebook ads tend to have a lower buyer intent and converting interest into action tends to need more nurturing.

-there are four key differences between facebook and google ads
+There are four key differences between Facebook and Google ads

 When it comes to which is cheaper to run, Facebook Ads typically tend to be slightly cheaper with a lower average cost-per-click (CPC).
 The avg.
 CPC varies from industry to industry, but the average across all industries for Google Search is £2.10.
 However, industries such as legal can reach as high as £6-£7 for one click.
 Whereas for Facebook Ads the average CPC across all industries, therefore making it more accessible for users to experiment with strategies without worrying about a massive ad spend investment.